Risk management or collection? Framework or foundations? Which of these activities is the most important and the noblest?

 Some credit managers will assert that their objective is to assess and then control customer risk with the appropriate tools and using their skills and technical expertise.
 Certainly, but here they confuse the end and the means.
 Risk management is not an end in itself but only a means to achieve the company's objective of developing its turnover and getting paid on time.

 Risk management and collection are therefore complementary and intrinsically linked, feeding into each other.
-For example, the collection scenario applied to a customer could be adapted according to his risk profile.
-The collection manager will thus be particularly attentive during the reminders carried out with a risky client and in his follow-up.
+For example, the collection scenario applied to a customer could be dynamically adapted according to its risk profile.
+The collector will thus be particularly attentive during the reminders carried out with a risky client and in his follow-up.

 It is therefore in its entirety that a customer account must be understood.
 In addition, credit analysis tools are mainly based on information from the past, in particular financial statements, which can quickly appear to be out of date given the acceleration of economic times.
 Taking into account the situation of the customer account from a debt collection point of view is therefore all the more relevant as it is current.